 Budawang Coast Region

-The Budawang Coast in SE NSW stretches from the Kangaroo Valley in the north to Moruya in the south, west to the Great Escarpment and ~60km out to sea.
+The Budawang Coast extends from Kangaroo Valley in the north to Tilba Tilba in the south, bordered by the Great Escarpment to the west and the Tasman Sea for three nautical miles to the east.
 Known for its spectacular landscapes and scenic coastline, this region is rich in terrestrial and marine life.

 This diversity in climate and topography has a strong influence on plant communities and the animals that live in them.
 In the north there are remnants of sub-tropical rainforest, the south shows more affinity with the forests of Victoria.
 The cooler mountains in the west are home to rainforests more common in Tasmania.
 A north-south pattern is also reflected in the marine environment.